Skip to content

 3. Compliance requirements are met automatically by tracking when access is granted and revoked.

 Securing your user access with standing privilege worked well when everyone was using on-prem servers and VPNs.
 But now that networks are in the cloud, standing privilege creates undue risk.
 Employees with privileged access can become insubordinate or fooled by phishing attacks.
-And hackers can steal credentials more easily with advanced technology and constantly-changing methods.
-The problem isn’t a small one — 74% of today’s data breaches involve compromised privileged access credentials.
+Hackers can steal credentials more easily with advanced technology and evolving methods.
+The problem isn’t a small one—74% of today’s data breaches involve compromised privileged access credentials.

 A Zero Trust approach solves this issue by eliminating standing privilege.
 No one has automatic trust.
 Every user (human and non-human) must request privileged access each time they want into a system, database, or application.
 And access is only granted on a time-limited basis.
 As a result, Zero Trust significantly reduces the damage that access violations can cause.